gsferreira/gsferreira.github.com/src/archive/2022/how-to-apply-hexagonal-architecture-with-dotnet/index.md

 - You can write some architecture/structure tests;
 - Circular dependencies will be denied by default.

-You may have noticed that I said "**each** Adapter" above.
+You may have noticed that I said: "**each** Adapter" above.
 Yes, I mean one project per technology Adapter.

 In Hexagonal Architecture, **Adapters should not know each other.** Only then it's possible to swap Adapters with confidence.
 One at a time.
 So, you don't want your API Adapter calling on your PostgreSQL adapter once a call is received.
 Your Core Application should always mediate that.